 The stage is at Sixth Street and Penn Streets facing west (toward the Penn Street Bridge and West Reading).
 The fans will be in the 500 block of Penn Street, facing east away from the sun.

 What if it rains?

 The concerts will take place rain or shine.
 Only severe thunderstorms would delay or force cancellation of the shows.

 How do I buy tickets?

 You don’t have to!
 Each concert is free and open to the public.

 Is the concert series family friendly?

 Of course!
 All concerts are open to all ages.

 Can I bring my dog to Downtown Alive since it is outside?

 Come on down with your dog, but remember that you are responsible for how they interact with other people.

 Are there prohibited items at the shows?

 Yes The following items are prohibited at all Downtown Alive concerts:

 Guns, knives or weapons of any kind

 Can I bring my own food and beverages?

 Sure!
-In addition, we will have food, beer and wine available for purchase from food trucks and stands on site.
+In addition, we will have food, beer and other alcoholic beverages available for purchase from food trucks and stands on site.
 And several stand-alone restaurants downtown will also be open for your convenience during the concerts.